 Our budget itinerary tried to encompass the best parts of the island while also making sure to limit the cost.
 We traversed the island using public transportation.

 Warning!
 The traffic can be horrendous, and therefore, the bus routes are incredibly slow.
 Unless you’re fortunate enough to use the express routes, plan on journeys taking twice as long as you would expect.
-If you don’t have the time to wait for the public transportation, we’d recommend booking private tours in order to navigate the islands as quickly as possible.
+If you don’t have the time to wait for the public transportation, we’d recommend booking private tours to navigate the islands as quickly as possible.

 On the map above, Marsaskala is located in the inlet just above St. Thomas Bay—it’s a quiet seaside village.
 We stayed in a lovely apartment in Marsaskala.
 Also, the seaside village is the ideal pitstop for anyone looking for something a bit more remote with good hiking and walking opportunities.